yanis7774/Open-GameFi/stellar-pack/game-example/my-app/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+You can follow this [Medium Guide](https://medium.com/@opengamefi/14091e253959) as an instruction too.

 ## Available Scripts